valist-io/example-projects/github-action-publish/README.md

   git push
 ```

-The Valist CLI inside the Github Action will publish the artifacts to the corresponding `account`, `project`, and `tag`.
+The Valist CLI inside the Github Action will publish the artifacts to the corresponding `name`, and `tag`.